OPestv2/webscan/README.md

 > Script created using Python 3.9

 > Script supports IPv4 addresses only (at this moment)

+> Script does not support scanning hosts connected via VPN

 Created by OPest [GitHub](https://github.com/OPestv2 "OPest Github").
 ###### Feel free to use and modify if You find it useful